emmarshall/apls-org/README.md

 The main content for the site is stored in the following files and directories:

 -   `_quarto.yml` controls site-wide parameters and defines navbar/sidebar/footer content
 -   `_variables.yml` controls site-wide variables that can be inserted using shortcodes
 -   `apls_functions.R` in `_site` runs the `r` functions that are used to build aspects of the site including the image carousel.
 Do not change this.
 -   `index.qmd` is the home page
 -   `about`, `conferences`, `publications`, `resources`, and `membership` are folders that contain those respective pages for the site and other listing pages
     -   The main page for each section is saved as `index.qmd`
     -   For the pages that include listings, the `index.qmd` file in each folder specifies what is included
 -   `404.qmd` is the 404 page for the site
 -   `styles.css` and `theme.scss` in the `assets` directory are used for additional CSS and SASS styling for the site's appearance, such as fonts and colors
     -   `index.css` in `conferences/` has additional styling for the conference page

 ## Notes

 **Freeze**

 The pages are frozen so that the documents are not individually re-rendered during a global project render.

 ## Quarto

 The site is built using [Quarto](https://quarto.org/docs/get-started/) which provides an extensive [guide](https://quarto.org/docs/guide/) and [reference](https://quarto.org/docs/reference/) materials.

 ## To do:

 -   Proofread content pages
-- Set up renv()
 -   Create r package to store functions
 -   Newsletter archives - index and format listings
 -   TTC Education and Teaching materials
 -   How to add a new post/page write up
-- Transfer domain